Statistics

 Other roles include King Phillip II of France in the 1968 Academy-award winning The Lion In Winter, Emily Bront�s Wuthering Heights (1970), Charlotte Bront�'s Jane Eyre(1983), Prince Barin in Flash Gordon (1980), Shakespearean films and plays such as Romeo and Juliet, King Lear, Henry V, Love's Labour's Lost, Henry IV, Part 1 and Henry IV, Part 2.

-Michael Mundell (died 2003 aged 58) would be 79 - credited as Jasko in The Invasion of Time
+Michael Mundell (died 2003 aged 58) would have been 79 - credited as Jasko in The Invasion of Time

-Hilary Minster (died 1999 aged 55) would be 80 - 2 credits, including Marat in Planet of the Daleks
+Hilary Minster (died 1999 aged 55) would have been 80 - 2 credits, including Marat in Planet of the Daleks

 Hilary Minster was an English character actor.